-Many payment industry players, including merchants, ordinary and wholesale independent sales organizations (ISOs), payment facilitators, and payment service providers (PSPs) are not satisfied by their payment processing relationships, because their current processors do not support some particular technical features they need and are unwilling to implement the necessary logic.
+Many payment industry players like merchants, ISOs, payment facilitators, and PSPs are not satisfied with their payment processing relationships.
+In most cases, their current processors do not support some particular technical features they need.

-As ISOs, payment facilitators, and payment service providers, need to process payments of other businesses (merchants from their portfolios), they need processors to support functions related to merchant life-cycle (from onboarding to chargeback management).
+As ISOs, payment facilitators, and payment service providers, need to process payments of other businesses and to support merchant lifecycle (from onboarding to chargeback management).

-If your current processor does not support some of the features you need, then, naturally, you can either request it to add these particular features to its product/platform or migrate to a new processor.
-Migration of merchants and data from one processor to another is, itself, a challenging task, requiring a clear strategy.
+If your current processor does not provide certain features, then, you can either request these particular features or migrate to a new processor.
+The migration of merchants and data from one processor to another is a challenging task, requiring a clear strategy.
 However, sometimes, it is the only way possible.
-The situation is, actually, quite common for many companies that are initially satisfied by a service package offered by the processor, but as they evolve, new requirements emerge, which the processor might be unable to satisfy.
+The situation is, actually, quite common for many companies.
+But as they evolve, new requirements emerge, which the processor might be unable to satisfy.

 More information on these and other problems and on the ways of their solution can be found in the guide on the fundamentals of payment processing.